maissansb/OOP_3/README.md

 # OOP_3
-City distance (using lat and long) calculator
+Calculates the distance of two locations (cities) using latitude and longtitude coordinates.